 Modular loft conversions offer several benefits, including faster construction times, reduced on-site disruption, and potentially lower overall costs compared to traditional construction methods.
 Additionally, the controlled factory environment can result in higher quality and consistency in the finished product.
 However, modular loft conversions may have limitations in terms of design flexibility and customization compared to traditional construction methods.

-Hip-To-Gable Loft Conversions
+Hip-To-Gable Loft Conversions in Brighton

 A hip-to-gable loft conversion is a type of loft extension that involves altering the hipped roof of a property to create a vertical gable end.
 This conversion is typically applied to properties with hipped roofs, which have sloping sides meeting at the ridge.